Student Code of Conduct Philosophy

 All students, as members of the University community, are expected to comply with conduct sanctions within the time frame specified by the Dean of Students or designee.
 Failure to follow through on conduct sanctions by the date specified, whether by refusal, neglect or any other reason, may result in alternate sanctions being implemented (such as a fine for non-compliance), a new hearing, and/or suspension from the University.

-All conduct records are maintained by the University for seven years from the time of their creation except those that result in separation (suspension or expulsion, including from housing) which are maintained indefinitely.
+All conduct records are maintained by the University for seven years from the time of their creation except those that result in separation (suspension or dismissal, including from housing) which are maintained indefinitely.